joakiol/FaceRecognition/README.md

 # Project for Biometría, UPV

-In this project I've been working face recognition using eigenfaces and fisherfaces with/without light normalization.
+In this project I've been working with face recognition using eigenfaces and fisherfaces with/without light normalization.

 - Report_Biometria_Olsen.pdf contains project report.